Nix0712/TCPFileShare/README.md

 ### **Simple File Sharing Using TCP Connection**

+*Note: This project is currently a work in progress.*

 #### **1. How to Build?**

 To get started, ensure that **CMake** and **Make** are installed on your system.
 Follow these steps to build the project: